-Whether you envision your hot tub in a breezy, tropical setting outdoors, or as part of your in-home gym, the best location for your tub will probably be a balance between your personal preferences with the practical aspects of the tub’s physical environment.
-A hot tub can be put anywhere inside or outside a home, as long as the utility connections it needs to operate are close by, for example.
+Whether you envision your hot tub in a breezy, serene setting outdoors, or as part of your in-home gym, the best location for your tub will probably be a balance between your personal preferences along with the practical aspects of your property or home.
+A hot tub can be put anywhere inside or outside a home, as long as the utility connections (power and water) it requires to operate are close by.

 Your dream of creating “party central” on your deck by adding a hot tub, could be realized if there is enough deck space available for a portable grill, a small refrigerator, table and chairs, and maybe an informal privacy screen where guests can change without having to go through the house to the bathroom.

 If you see yourself hot tubbing outside in every kind of weather, on cold days and nights, your family and guests will probably appreciate having the tub in close proximity to the house and a bathroom for drying off and changing clothes.

 Think about the variations in wind and sun conditions.
 If your yard is exposed to gusty winds from time to time, or has a lot of hot sunny days, consider putting up some type of barrier or enclosure, such as a gazebo (some models come with windows), that will shelter users from the wind or provide shade on hotter days.

 Features like an arbor, a waterfall, tall plants, a fountain or a rock sculpture can add beauty to the hot tub’s surroundings and help create a very pleasant, relaxing ambiance for the tub’s users.